POW2KOR/adaptive_autosar/docs/how_to_create_adaptive_app.md

 )
 ```

-Once you have done it, you are good to write and build the exacutable.
+Once you have done it, you are good to write and build the executable.
+Hopefully the need for this complicated step
+will be removed soon.

-# Build the executable
+## Build the executable

 Executable is also slightly tricky part, because we need to resolve cyclic dependency.
 But no worries.
 We know how to solve it.

-The exactable should look like this:
+The exacutable should look like this:

 ```bash
 cc_binary(